Hair Follicle Secrets for Stronger Hair (2025)

 Basic Anatomy of a Hair Follicle

-The hair follicle is a tunnel-like structure in the epidermis (outer layer of skin).
-It’s where each hair strand originates.
+The hair follicle is a hollow formation of the epidermis (outer layer of skin).
+It is the place where every hair strand grows.
 It consists of:

-• Sebaceous Gland – Produces sebum (natural oil)
+• Sebaceous Gland – This gland secretes sebum (natural oil).

 Function and Role in Hair Growth